GÉANT

-GÉANT is the pan-European data network for the research and education community.
+GÉANT (Gigabit European Academic Network) is the pan-European data network for the research and education community.
 It interconnects national research and education networks (NRENs) across Europe, enabling collaboration on projects ranging from biological science, to earth observation, to arts and culture.
 The GÉANT project combines a high-bandwidth, high-capacity 50,000 km network with a growing range of services.
 These allow researchers to collaborate, working together wherever they are located.
 Services include identity and trust, multi-domain monitoring perfSONAR MDM, dynamic circuits and roaming via the eduroam service.

 Together with European NRENs, GÉANT connects 50 million users in over 10,000 institutions.
 Through links to research networks in other regions (such as Internet2 and ESnet in the US, AfricaConnect in Africa, TEIN in Asia-Pacific and RedCLARA in Latin America), GÉANT enables collaboration between researchers in over half the world's countries.

 Co-funded by the European Commission and Europe's NRENs, the GÉANT network was built and is operated by the GÉANT Association.
-The GÉANT project is a collaboration between 41 partners.
+The GÉANT project is a collaboration between 38 partners.

 History

 The GÉANT project began in November 2000, entered full production operation in December 2001 (fully replacing a network called TEN-155).
 Originally due to finish in October 2004, it was subsequently extended until April 2005.

 The second generation network, named GÉANT2, began in September 2004 and continued through 2009, growing the network to 30 national networks in 34 countries.

 The next GÉANT project (GN3) began on 1 April 2009 and continued until April 2013.
 This was then superseded by the GN3plus project which was scheduled to run for two years.
 It is funded under the EC's seventh research and development Research Framework Programme (often referred to as FP7).

-The Project is now in its fourth iteration (GN4).
+This was followed by the GN4 series of projects (GN4-1, GN4-2, and GN4-3) funded within the seven-year Horizon 2020 Framework Partnership Agreement (FPA).

+The project is now in its fifth iteration (GN5) funded under the seven-year Horizon Europe FPA.
+GN5-1 ran from January 2023 to December 2024.
+GN5-2, the current project, started in January 2025.